Rationale

 Key Objectives

-Given a patient with neck pain, the candidate will be able to determine whether the patient must undergo further tests and specific management.
+Given a patient with neck pain, the candidate will determine whether the patient must undergo further tests and specific management.
 In particular, the candidate will determine if the patient requires urgent intervention.

 Enabling Objectives